https://www.deakin.edu.au/__data/assets/image/0010/556939/32100_Graduate-Certificate-of-Business-Sport-Management_hero.jpg

 Course structure

-To complete the Graduate Certificate of Business (Sport Management), students must attain a total of 4 credit points of core units, plus completion of the compulsory 0-credit point module, MAI010 Academic Integrity Module.
+To complete the Graduate Certificate of Business (Sport Management), students must attain a total of 3 credit points of core units and 1 credit point course elective (chosen from a specified list).
+The compulsory 0-credit point module, DAI001 Academic Integrity Module. must also be completed.
 Most units (think of units as 'subjects') are equal to 1 credit point.

 Core units